 Malted and unmalted grain is now ground into a coarse flour called grist.
 Clear water is added to the grist and it is heated to approximately 60C.
 A watery, sugary soup is formed as a result of the hot water and enzymes releasing sugar content from the starch of the crushed grain.

 After a few hours, the liquid is cooled and drained.
 Yeast is then added to the sugary liquid called a wort, at this stage.
 This froths and bubbles as the sugar is converted to alcohol.

 Two to three days later all sugar has been converted to alcohol and the froth subsides.
 The resulting warm beer-like substance has an alcohol by Volume (ABV) of 8%.
 This is called the wash.

 The wash is distilled 2 or 3 times in copper pot stills or in a continuous column into a clear liquid with an ABV of 85%.

 Only the centre portion of each distillation goes into subsequent stages.
-The beginning and end are returned to the still they have come from to maintain characteristic and flavour of the particular pot still used.
+The beginning and end are returned to the still they have come from to maintain the characteristic and flavour of the particular pot still used.
 The very beginning portion is discarded as it contains unwanted, unpleasant compounds.

 The whiskey distillate is then diluted to 65% ABV with water and placed in, usually, oak casks for at least three years and up to 20 years to mature into Irish whiskey.
 The type of wood in the barrels and previous use (if any) contribute to the colour, nose (smell), character and flavour of new whiskies.
-The longer the whiskey in is barrels, the darker the colour and more character of flavour develops.
+The longer the whiskey is in barrels, the darker the colour and more character of flavour develop.